AP General Information

 AP courses may often provide a chance to earn college credits and fulfill college requirements before a student begins their first year of college.
 Please check the acceptable scores and equivalency hours at the university your child plans to attend.

-PHS will be offering the AP exams listed below for the 2019-2020 school year.
-For the AP exams in May 2020 we will be unable to offer any exams other than those listed below and we will not be offering any late AP exams.
+PHS will be offering the AP exams listed below for the 2021-2022 school year.
+For the AP exams in May 2022 we will be unable to offer any exams to non Pasadena High School students.
+In addition, we will be unable to offer any exams other than those listed below and we will not be offering any late AP exams.

 - Calculus AB